Interested in exploring teaching?

 - Faculty, Software Systems Developer Program – part time

-Computing Part-time Studies is looking for current IT industry experts who would like to teach at night and on the weekends.
-We have expanded in several areas including big data, business intelligence and analytics.
-There are current openings in big data, advanced analytics, Java, C++ and MS SQL Server SSIS.
-Instructors ideally teach tools and techniques they use in their own day job.
+Computing Part-time Studies (COMP PTS) is looking for current IT industry experts who would like to teach at night and on the weekends.
+We have expanded in several areas with current openings in database, big data, and MS SQL Server SSIS.
+PTS instructors ideally teach tools and techniques they use in their own day job.

 The following courses may have current instructional opportunities: